Exercises

 3. 3Lower to blocks or forearms if comfortable.
 Keep the back knee supported and the front foot grounded.

-4. 4Hold the stretch for 120 seconds, then release gradually and notice how hip flexors feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hip flexors feels before repeating or switching sides.

 Voiceover